 Apple’s Keynote presentation software is a brilliant solution for creating clean, crisp, and beautiful presentations.
-I am a bit of an Apple fanboy, so it should come as no shock that I may sound less objective and more like I’m being a shill for my favorite product.
-But if I’m glowing a bit, it’s honestly because I believe that Keynote is a tremendous presentation platform.
+I am a bit of an Apple fanboy, so it should come as no shock that I may sound less objective and more like I’m a shill for my favorite product.
+But if I’m glowing a bit, it’s because I believe that Keynote is a great presentation platform.

 Why Keynote is so Great

 There’s a bit of a cold war between Keynote and Powerpoint users.
 You might not realize this because to you it doesn’t matter, and why should it?
 But for someone to unequivocally state that one is better than others is fire a shot across the other side’s noses.
 In the ensuing debates that follow, the typical back and forth consists of:

 Keynote Fanboy: “Keynote can do such and such.”